simonpcouch/simonpcouch/README.md

 #### 🐛 software

-i work on software for statistical modeling at [rstudio](https://github.com/rstudio), and have co-authored some R packages such as:
+i work on software for statistical modeling (formerly at [rstudio](https://github.com/rstudio)), and have co-authored some R packages such as:

 - [tidymodels/broom](https://github.com/tidymodels/broom): convert statistical analysis objects to tidy tibbles
 - [tidymodels/infer](https://github.com/tidymodels/infer): a grammar for tidy statistical inference